-Here are 3 pressure cooker vegetable soup recipes that are easy to prepare with simple ingredients and can be loaded up with more if you like!
+Here are a few pressure cooker vegetable soup recipes that are easy to prepare with simple ingredients and can be loaded up with more if you like!
 Make them tonight in your Instant Pot, Crock Pot Express or Ninja Foodi machine!

 We have since we first got ours over 2 years ago.
 Ok so every once and a while I get on a healthy kick and want something loaded with veggies.

 FIRST – You should sign up for my free newsletter so you get new posts emailed to you twice a week and never miss out on anything!
 Now let’s start with a few basic tips:

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!